Marzia Kjellberg: Personal life

-Kjellberg was born on 21 October 1992 in Arzignano, located in the Province of Vicenza, Italy.
+Marzia Bisognin was born on 21 October 1992 in Arzignano, located in the Province of Vicenza, Italy.

 She was introduced to her husband, Felix Kjellberg, better known online as PewDiePie, by her friend Daizo.
 She began dating Felix in 2011, after e-mailing him and stating that she found his videos funny.
-She then moved to Sweden, to live with him that October.
-They later moved to her native Italy, before settling together in Brighton, England.
+Marzia moved to Sweden to live with him in October of that same year.
+Later, the couple moved to her native Italy, before settling together in Brighton, England.
 The couple lived there with their two pugs, Edgar and Maya, as well as a hedgehog named Dogy.
-Their relationship has been highlighted by various media outlets, with The Globe and Mail writing that her "calm personality balances out Felix's general wackiness."
+Their relationship has been highlighted by various media outlets, with The Globe and Mail writing that her "calm personality balances out Felix's general wackiness".
 On 27 April 2018, Kjellberg announced on Instagram that Felix had proposed to her; on 20 August 2019, the couple announced on social media that they had married.
-When the two lived in Brighton, their house in Japan was burgled in late 2019; Kjellberg posted a statement online which included: "I know it is very materialistic, and should be happy with what I was left/have, but I can't hide the shock and sadness with all being taken away, just like that."

-In 2022, Kjellberg and Felix moved to Japan.
-On 5 February 2023, the couple announced that they are expecting their first child.
+While living in Brighton, their house in Japan was burglarized in late 2019; Kjellberg posted a statement online which included: "I know it is very materialistic, and should be happy with what I was left/have, but I can't hide the shock and sadness with all being taken away, just like that."
+In May 2022, Kjellberg and Felix fully moved to Japan.
+On 5 February 2023, the couple announced that they were expecting their first child, and they announced the birth of their son, Björn, on 11 July 2023.